 if let takes a pattern and an expression separated by an =.
 It works just like a match, where the expression is given to the match and the pattern is its first arm.

-Using if let means you have less to type, less indentation, and less boilerplate.
-However, we’ve lost the exhaustiveness checking that match enforces.
-Choosing between match and if let depends on what you’re doing in your particular case, and if gaining conciseness is an appropriate tradeoff for losing exhaustiveness checking.
+Using if let means you have less to type, less indentation, and less boilerplate code.
+However, we’ve lost the exhaustive checking that match enforces.
+Choosing between match and if let depends on what you’re doing in your particular situation and if gaining conciseness is an appropriate trade-off for losing exhaustive checking.

 In other words, you can think of if let as syntax sugar for a match that runs code when the value matches one pattern and then ignores all other values.

-We can include an else that goes with an if let.
+We can include an else with an if let.
 The block of code that goes with the else is the same as the block of code that would go with the _ case in the match expression that is equivalent to the if let and else.
-Recall the Coin enum definition in Listing 6-3, where the Quarter variant also held a UsState value.
+Recall the Coin enum definition in Listing 6-4, where the Quarter variant also held a UsState value.
 If we wanted to count all non-quarter coins we see while also announcing the state of the quarters, we could do that with a match expression like this:

 let mut count = 0;